All applicants must:

 - Have the ability to adapt to living and working conditions in Japan, which could be significantly different from those experienced in the applicant’s home country, and be able to responsibly complete the term of appointment.

 - Have excellent standard pronunciation, rhythm, intonation in the English language and possess excellent language ability that can be applied accurately and appropriately; have voice projection skills and public speaking skills; have other standard language skills, including strong writing skills and correct grammar usage.

-- Have not previously participated in the JET Program for three (3) years as of the year of departure, or have participated on the program for more than five (5) years in total.
+- Have not participated on the JET Program since 2021 or have not participated on the JET program for more than six (6) years in total.

 - Have not declined a position with the JET Program in the last program year after receiving notification of placement.

-- Not have lived in Japan for a total of six (6) or more years in the past ten (10) years prior to the year of departure.
+- Not have lived in Japan for a six (6) or more years in total since 2014

 - Have an interest maintaining some type of relations with Japan, even after completion of the Program.